mdoege/PyTuroChamp/README.md

 **Bare** removes the Turing heuristics and quiescence search and only contains the bare minimum a chess engine needs to play: alpha-beta search and a piece-square table.

 **Newt** also does not use the Turing heuristics and adds newer chess programming techniques such as PV-based iterative deepening and an opening book (which unlike a normal opening book contains both good and bad openings).
 It is faster than the other two engines at the same search depth and offers more variety during the opening.

+**SOMA** (the Smith One-Move Analyzer, 1961) is another early chess engine unrelated to TUROCHAMP.
+It only looks one ply ahead and uses swap-off values, total material, and square control criteria.
+SOMA is a much weaker engine than the other three.

 **PTC-Host** lets you easily host games between the three engines directly from Python, without the need for a separate chess GUI.